I Corps (United Kingdom): British Army of the Rhine

 After the defeat of Germany, the 21st Army Group became the British Army of the Rhine (BAOR), and 1 Corps, under the command of Lieutenant-General Ivor Thomas, was transformed into a corps district, with an administrative, rather than combat, role.
 It was disbanded in 1947.

-However, in October 1951 the corps was reactivated to become the principal combat element of the BAOR, with its HQ based in Bielefeld.
+In October 1951 the corps was reactivated to become the principal combat element of the BAOR, with its headquarters in Bielefeld.
 In March 1952, following the reactivation of 6th Armoured Division, its component formations were: